Genio-The-Haiku-IDE/Genio/Readme.md

 ------------------
 Currently there are 3 branches on the Github repository:
 * main - is functionally equivalent to the latest version of Ideam (v.0.7.9) at the time we forked it, except it is fully rebranded
-* workspace - this is the branch where the development on the workspace manager and project folders happen
+* workspace - this is the branch where the development on the workspace manager and project folders happens
-* experimental/lsp-client - this is the branch where the development of the Language Server Protocol and related features happen (e.g. autocompletion)
+* experimental/lsp-client - this is the branch where the development of the Language Server Protocol and related features happens (e.g. autocompletion)

 Contributions
 ------------------